 Short-term loan credit facilities of the subsidiary are guaranteed by the mortgage of some the subsidiary's asset and the shareholders of the subsidiary.

-As at 31 December 2021, the promissory notes have maturity date in February to March 2022.
+As at 31 December 2022, the promissory notes have maturity date in January to March 2023.
+(2021: February to March 2022).